OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Xamarin Applications

-Applications developed in Xamarin will typically use ServicePointManager to implement pinning.
+Applications developed in Xamarin will typically use `ServicePointManager` to implement pinning.

-Normally a function is created to check the certificate(s) and return the boolean value to the method ServerCertificateValidationCallback:
+Normally a function is created to check the certificate(s) and return the boolean value to the method `ServerCertificateValidationCallback`:

 ```cs
 [Activity(Label = "XamarinPinning", MainLauncher = true)]